Danny Gokey: 2011–2018: Label change and Hope in Front of Me

-On September 25, Gokey released the lead single "Lift Up Your Eyes" from his holiday album, Christmas Is Here, which was released on October 16.
+In the spring of 2015, Gokey joined Natalie Grant's Burn Bright Tour as a special guest, followed by The Bible Tour 2015 with Steven Curtis Chapman, Brandon Heath and Francesca Battistelli.
+In September of the same year, Gokey released the lead single "Lift Up Your Eyes" from his holiday album, Christmas Is Here, which was released on October 16.
 In October, Gokey joined NewSong's Beating Hearts Tour with Mandisa.
 In December, Gokey joined the 2015 K-LOVE Christmas Tour as a special guest.

-Rise was released on January 13, 2017.
-Rise performed well commercially on the charts and on the sucess for some of its songs and received multiple award nominations, including the Grammy Awards.
+In 2017, his fifth studio album, Rise, was released.
+The album performed well commercially on the charts and on the success for some of its songs.
+It received multiple award nominations, including in the 60th Annual Grammy Awards.

-2019-present: Haven't Seen It Yet and Jesus People
+2019–present: Haven't Seen It Yet and Jesus People

-Gokey released "Haven't Seen It Yet" as a single, which has been a huge commercial success, reaching the top three on the Billboard Christian charts and number four in Cross Rhythms.
+Gokey released "Haven't Seen It Yet" as a single, which has been a huge commercial success, peaking at the top three on the Billboard Christian charts and at number four in Cross Rhythms.
 His sixth album, Haven't Seen It Yet, was released on April 19, 2019.
 The album peaked at number two on the Billboard Top Christian Albums chart and number one at Christian Airplay chart.
-The releases were nominated for two Grammy Award categories and the song was the winner of a Dove Award for Short Form Music Video Of The Year.
+The releases were nominated for two categories at the 62nd Annual Grammy Awards and the song was the winner of a Dove Award for Short Form Music Video of the Year.
 He also released radio and Spanish versions of some of the songs on the album in 2020.

-Later, Gokey's eighth album, Jesus People, was released on August 20, 2022, which he experimented with singing with various genres, such as Latin pop, classical music and dance-pop.
-The album peaked at number 1 on the Billboard Top Christian Albums chart and at number 99 on the Billboard 200 chart, and managed to be successful in digital streams.
-The album consists of five singles that achieved commercial records, which were "We All Need Jesus", "Stand in Faith", "He Believes in You", "Agradecido" and "Do For Love".
-In the first week of August, Gokey released the "Stand In Faith" and "Do For Love" music videos.
-He also toured extensively and appears in Stand Together Tour with Mac Powell and Newsboys.
+In 2021, Gokey's eighth album, Jesus People, was released on August 20, 2022, which he experimented with singing with various genres, such as Latin pop, classical music and dance-pop.
+The album peaked at number one on the Billboard Top Christian Albums chart and at number 99 on the Billboard 200 chart.
+The album consists of five singles that achieved commercial success, which were "We All Need Jesus", "Stand in Faith", "He Believes in You", "Agradecido" and "Do for Love".
+In August, he released the "Stand in Faith" and "Do for Love" music videos.
+He also embarked on many concert tours and appeared in Stand Together Tour with Mac Powell and Newsboys.
+Subsequently, he released "Live Up to Your Name" and his second EP, Brave, where he expresses his patriotic feeling for the United States from a religious perspective.

+In 2025, it was announced that Gokey had signed to Red Street Records.